ElhabashyLab/ppi_af3_json/README.md

 - Reads a CSV file containing the protein pairs to be modeled.
 - Fetches FASTA sequences from UniProt for each UniProt ID.
 - Saves FASTA files in corresponding job directories.
+- FASTA sequences retrieved from UniProt are automatically saved to a CSV cache file to facilitate repeated use.
 - Generates AlphaFold3 JSON input files that define the modeling parameters and protein sequences.
 Each modeling job is created as a separate directory within the specified working directory, containing:
 Two FASTA files (uid1.fasta, uid2.fasta) and a JSON file (job_name.json) formatted for AlphaFold3